 Being fairly flat makes for a very fast ride, although some of the jumps may catch you out.
 If you’re not a very experienced rider I would recommend taking your first lap a little slow.

 The trail is very well marked and the majority is covered by tree line so you may want to get some clear lenses for your sunglasses.

 Be sure to keep a lookout for local wildlife that live in these parts.

-If you ride a hard tail and want to try the course on a full suspension bike then club 11 have two medium Trek EX 5.5 bikes that they will happily hire to you for a modest fee of 30 baht.
+If you ride a hard tail and want to try the course on a full suspension bike then club 11 have two medium Trek EX 5.5 bikes that they will happily hire to you for a modest fee of 30 baht (No longer available as of April 2014).
 These bikes, for some unknown reason, have only a back brake.
 But who needs brakes anyway?